Okeoma/HyperionDev-DS-Final_Capstone/README.md

 # HyperionDev-DS-Final_Capstone_PCA_Clustering
-This is the final caption of the HyperionDev Data Science bootcamp programme.
+This is the final capstone of the HyperionDev Data Science bootcamp programme.
 This final project was on the application of Unsupervised Machine Learning (Clustering) techniques on a US arrest dataset containing three major crimes of Murder, Assault, and Rape per a thousand residents with their Urban population in percentage during a statistic done in 1973 for each of the 50 states in the US.

 ### Description
 The project used the application of two clustering techniques; Hierarchical also known as Agglomerative clustering and K-means clustering to analyze the USArrest dataset in the grouping of states according to the degree of crime (either high crime zone or low crime zone).